yoolk/history_tracker/README.md

 For complex or nested relation, specify `:class_name` and `:association_chain` manually.
 For more examples, check out [spec/lib/nested_spec.rb] (https://github.com/yoolk/history_tracker/spec/lib/nested_spec.rb).

+## Enable/Disable Tracking

+Sometimes you don't want to store changes.
+Perhaps you are only interested in changes made by your users and don't need to store changes you make yourself in, say, a migration -- or when testing your application.

+You can enable or disable tracking in three ways: globally, per class, or per method call.

+#### Globally

+On a global level you can disable tracking like this:

+    >> HistoryTracker.enabled = false

+For example, you might want to disable tracking in your Rails application's test environment to speed up your tests.
+This will do it:

+    # in config/environments/test.rb
+    config.after_initialize do
+      HistoryTracker.enabled = false
+    end

+#### Per class

+If you are about change some widgets and you don't want to track your changes, you can disable tracking like this:

+    >> Listing.disable_tracking

+And enable back like this:

+    >> Listing.enable_tracking

+#### Per method call

+You can call a method without tracking changes using `without_tracking`.
+It takes either a method name as a symbol:

+    @listing.without_tracking :destroy

+Or a block:

+    @listing.without_tracking do
+      @listing.update_attributes :name => 'New Listing 1'
+    end

 ## Authors

 * [Chamnap Chhorn](https://github.com/chamnap)